Introducing the SSI Industry Hall of Fame Class of 2020

 Photos and VideosView Slideshow

-- Says if career had taken a different path might have ended up working events, like “a Rolling Stones or the Pope’s tour, or a national political party convention”
+- Says if career had taken different path might have pursued sports or accounting

 Why He’s on the List

 - 45+ years working in, building and leading one of the industry’s most respected and successful security and fire systems companies, as well a longtime volunteerism associated with fire detection standards

 - Was instrumental in helping AFA Protective, one of the nation’s oldest central monitoring stations, to be among the first to automate its operations

 - Spent 25 years representing industry interests on the National Fire Protection Association (NFPA) Technical Committee, uncompromising in his conviction systems should be installed/serviced according to appropriate codes and standards